jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ![Make extension](./figures/make-dot-com-extension.png)

-With Trigger.dev, we need to figure out the details ourselves including
+With Trigger.dev, we need to figure out a lot of the details ourselves:

 1. how to trigger an event from a Google Sheet,
 2. how to send data from a Google Sheet to another webservice,
 3. how to interact with the OpenAI API,
 4. how to programatically update the Google Sheet

-After a lot of research and experimentation, here's what I came up with:
+After some research, here's what I came up with:

 ![carrer-advice-workflow](./figures/career-advice-flow.png)

-When the dropdown in the "Trigger" column goes from "Waiting" to "Get Jobs", a Google Apps Script is triggered.
-It takes the data from that row and sends it to a Digital Ocean Serverless Function that's waiting for requests at a URL.
-The only thing the serverless function does is trigger a Trigger.dev task with the data from the Google Sheet.
+Changing the state of the dropdown from "Waiting" to "Get Jobs: triggers a Google Apps Script.
+The script takes the data from that row and sends it to a Digital Ocean Serverless Function that's waiting for requests at a particular URL.
+The Digital Ocean Function does almost no work.
+It's only purpose is to trigger a deployed Trigger.dev task with the spreadsheet data.
+Think of it as a webhook.
+Inside the task, the payload is destructured and integrated into an OpenAI chat prompt.
+Once the model's response is returned, the task uses the Google Sheets API to update the spreadsheet with the career advice.

+Yes, this workflow is simple enough that the whole thing could be put in the Digital Ocean function.
+But if I want to extend the capabilities of this system later on, I'd rather get the right tools in place now.

 ## Google Apps Scripts

+Google Apps Scripts let's you manipulate Google Workspace products in javascript.

 ## Digital Ocean Serverless Functions

 They don't specifically cover Digital Ocean's serverless functions, so I decided to try that.
 I like to keep things interesting.